Jimmy Fallon V. Alec Baldwin: Whose Donald Trump Impression Is Best? [Video]

 Fallon squinted his eyes, puckered his lips, and slapped down his hand after taking out a surgical glove packed with olives.

 “It’s the grossest thing I’ve ever seen in my entire life.
+Grab a box and tell me what’s in your box.”

 Baldwin told Fallon that his object was a burrito filled with bananas.